 To be fully compliant with all applicable Intel® SDRAM memory specifications, the motherboard should be populated with DIMMs that support the Serial Presence Detect (SPD) data structure.
 If your memory modules do not support SPD, you will see a notification to this effect on the screen at power up.
 The BIOS will attempt to configure the memory controller for normal operation.
-However, DIMMs may not function under the determined frequency.
-You can access the PC Serial Presence Detect Specification at:
+However, DIMMs may not function at the determined frequency.
+See Section 6.2 for information about the PC Serial Presence Detect Specification.